Annndruha/forward_gmail/README.md

-# Forward Gmail
+# Gmail Forwarder
-Script to receive new Gmail messages and forward its to VK chat with attachments.
+Script detect new Gmail messages and forward it's to VK chat (with attachments).

 ### First time setting:
 + Create (if not exist folder ```secret``` and ``temp`` in main directory)